danipaco0/qualifio-random-quote/README.md

 ### `npm start`

 Runs both back-end and front-end.
+Automatically opens http://localhost:3000 to view it in browser.

 ### `npm test`

 Launches the back-end tests using Jest.